niteshbalusu11/BOS-Commands-Document/README.md

   <br></br>
 <br></br>

+### find
-13. `bos find`: Lets you find something that is stored in the data base, like a transaction, payment information, peer info, channel information etc.
+Lets you find something that is stored in the data base, like a transaction, payment information, peer info, channel information etc.
   - Arguments:
       - Takes differnt kinds arguments:
       <br></br>